Nashville Predators: Peter Laviolette era (2014–2020)

 P. K. Subban during the 2017 Stanley Cup Final.
 The Predators traded Shea Weber to the Montreal Canadiens for Subban in 2016.

-In the 2016 off-season, on June 29, 2016, the Predators traded Weber to the Montreal Canadiens in exchange for defenseman P. K. Subban.
+In the 2016–17 offseason, the Predators traded captain Shea Weber to the Montreal Canadiens in exchange for defenseman P. K. Subban.
 The trade surprised many hockey fans because the details to this trade were kept strictly confidential until the deal was already made.
+After his retirement, GM David Poile regretted the trade.
 On September 7, 2016, the Predators announced Mike Fisher would replace Weber as the sixth captain of the club.

-First Stanley Cup Final appearance and first Presidents' Trophy (2016–2018)

-In the 2016–17 season, the Predators finished fourth in the Central Division with 94 points, which earned them the second wild-card spot in the Western Conference.
-The 2016–17 season marked the first time the Predators sold out all 41 regular season home games.
-Their eighth-place finish in the conference gave them a first-round Stanley Cup playoff matchup against the Chicago Blackhawks, who finished first in the conference during the regular season.

-The Predators swept the Blackhawks in four games.
+In the 2016–17 season, the Predators finished fourth in the Central Division with 94 points, which earned them the second wild card spot in the Western Conference.
+In the playoffs, the Predators swept the Blackhawks in four games.
 This was the first time an eighth seed swept a playoff series against the top seed in the conference in NHL history as well as the first time that there had been a sweep by an eighth seed against a top seed in a best-of-seven playoff series in the history of North American major league professional sports.
-In the second round of the Stanley Cup playoffs, the Predators defeated the St. Louis Blues in six games, marking the first time the team advanced to the conference finals.
+In the second round, the Predators defeated the St. Louis Blues in six games.
 On May 16, the Predators became the first team in 20 years (since the Detroit Red Wings in 1997) to achieve 10 straight wins at home in the postseason.
-On May 22, 2017, the Predators defeated the Anaheim Ducks 6–3 and won the series four games to two, winning the Western Conference, and advancing to the club's first Stanley Cup Final.
-In the 2017 Stanley Cup Final, the Predators went down 2–0 against the Penguins before battling back and leveling the series at two, winning games 3 and 4 at home.
-Returning to Pittsburgh, the Predators lost 6–0 before being eliminated at home 2–0 in game 6.
+After defeating the Anaheim Ducks in six games, they advanced to the club's first Stanley Cup Final.
+In the 2017 Stanley Cup Final, the Predators went down 2–0 against the Pittsburgh Penguins before tying the series, winning games three and four at home.
+Returning to Pittsburgh, the Predators lost 6–0 before being eliminated at home 2–0 in game six.

+Fisher announced his retirement on August 3, 2017; defenseman Roman Josi replaced him as captain.
+He then opted out of retirement to finish the 2017–18 season.
+The Predators were also involved in a three-way trade with the Colorado Avalanche and Ottawa Senators, in which Nashville acquired Kyle Turris for Samuel Girard, Vladislav Kamenev, and a draft pick.
 On April 5, 2018, the Predators clinched their first division title in team history while also claiming their first Presidents' Trophy.
 They defeated the Colorado Avalanche in the first round of the playoffs in six games, and then lost to the Winnipeg Jets in seven games in the second round.
+Pekka Rinne won the Vezina Trophy as the league's best goaltender.